There are many ways to support and maintain a healthy microbiome.

 On the other hand, foods which are rich in dietary fat and simple sugars are correlated with a decreased diversity of our gut microbiome.

 As well the way food is prepared matters.
 Fresh, raw food contains more fiber than processed food, such as fried food.

 Food can also be a vehicle for introducing good bacteria into your gut.
 Fermented foods, for example, are full of beneficial bacteria such as Lactobacillus or Bifidobacterium.
 To put it into a nutshell, the smaller the variety of the food you eat, the slimmer the diversity of your microbiome.

 Are you a tidy person?

 Society has developed perfectly sophisticated hygiene methods in an effort to move towards a more and more sterile environment.
 The cost of this obsession with hygiene range from allergies to asthma.
-During our daily shower routine, using detergents to rub off our commensals from every square centimetre of our skin results we lost a big part of our microbial diversity.
-Our skin has a hard time staying in balance, and it becomes either too dry or too oily, and we in turn suffer from dandruff and pimples or even acne.
+During our daily shower routine, using detergents to rub off our commensals from every square centimetre, our skin has a hard time staying in balance and becomes either too dry or too oily.
+In turn we suffer from dandruff and pimples or even acne.